oshied/directord/docs/syntax.md

 Syntax: `KEY VALUE`

-Sets a cached item within the environment.
+Sets a cached item within the argument system, which allows for the brace expansion of items within a command or through the blueprint interface.

+> Argument values are cached for 12 hours.

 ##### `ENV`

-The same as `ARG`.
+Syntax: `KEY VALUE`

+Sets a cached item within the environment system used to augment command line execution.

+> Environmental values are cached for 12 hours.

 ##### `ADD`